Glatiramer Acetate-Teva 40mg/mL (Glatiramer Acetate)

 Storage

-Keep Glatiramer Acetate-Teva 40mg/mL pre-filled syringes in the refrigerator at 2°C to 8°C. Keep in the original pack until ready to use and protect from direct light.
-If refrigeration is unavailable, may be stored below 25°C for up to one month on one occasion.
-Do not freeze or place in freezer compartment.
-Store away from moisture, heat, and sunlight, and keep out of reach of children.
-Dispose of used syringes in a hard-walled container according to your doctor’s instructions.
+Store Glatiramer Acetate-Teva pre-filled syringes in the refrigerator at 2°C to 8°C. Keep them in their original packaging until use and protect from light.
+If refrigeration is unavailable, it may be stored below 25°C for up to one month, but do not freeze.

 Overdose Information